 |Brokerage Charges||In case of small trades, brokerage applicable is 0.5% (Delivery) / 0.05% (Intraday or Derivatives) or Rs.
 20 – Whichever is lower||Minimum per share or Per Transaction Value: Usually have a minimum per share charge or minimum fee per contract|

 |Margin Policies||Standardised margin policies||Relationship-based Margin Policies - Adhoc margin policies that vary from client to client|

 |Branches||No Branches Available||Branches are available for offline physical support|

-How does Samco operate its business model and survive with such a low brokerage fee?
+How does Samco operate its business model and survive after levying the lowest brokerage charges in India?

 Samco is a technology driven business model with technology at the forefront of its business operations.
 Our constant endeavour and vision is to be the best online discount broker in India and continuously drive fintech innovation to enhance customer’s wealth creating and trading experience.

 In the process, we have built a lean, agile and dynamic customer-centric organisation with low overhead costs (such as branches, expensive relationship managers, etc.) which allows us to operate at low costs and be profitable even after levying the lowest brokerage charges in India.